libp2p/specs/pubsub/gossipsub/partial-messages.md

 Implementations are free to select when to send an update to their peers based on signaling bandwidth tradeoff considerations.

+Receivers MUST treat a `PartialIHAVE` as a signal that the peer does not want the indicated part.

 ## Application Interface